Notice of Pre-AIA or AIA Status

 performing a remedial action based on the determined severity level (par [0100], lines 1-10 and par [0121], which disclose performing corrective actions once intrusion and anomalous activity have been detected).

-However, Swierk et al teaches detecting, based on one or more of the physical sensors, an unauthorized tampering event associated with the information handling system (par [0146], which discloses using tampering sensors for tamper detection in an IHS environment); transmitting data regarding the tampering event to a central monitoring system (par [0119], lines 1-3, “monitor hardware intrusion detection”); and receive data regarding a plurality of tampering events from a plurality of information handling systems (par [0005], lines 6-12, which discloses information handling systems being implemented to disclose events indicative of physical tampering).
+However, Swierk et al teaches detecting, based on one or more of the physical sensors, an unauthorized tampering event associated with the information handling system (par [0146], which discloses using tampering sensors for tamper detection in an IHS environment); transmitting data regarding the tampering event to a central monitoring system (par [0119], lines 1-3, “monitor hardware intrusion detection”); receiving data regarding a plurality of tampering events from a plurality of information handling systems (par [0005], lines 6-12, which discloses information handling systems being implemented to disclose events indicative of physical tampering);

 It would have been obvious to one of ordinary skill in the art before the effective date of the claimed invention to be motivated to combine the teachings of Swierk et al within the teachings of Sinha et al in order to provide the predictive result of improving recognizing and detection of potential threats and hazards within a remote monitoring environment by providing remote anomaly alerts and notification in the event that anomalous events are detected (as disclosed in par [0139] and par [0146] of Swierk et al) because this feature would further prevent malicious threats from occurring within the embodiments of Sinha et al by providing the anomalous notifications before each potential threat has been fully executed.